Lion Rock & Amah Rock Hike: A Secret Route from Tai Wai

 After Reunification Pavilion, your chances of encountering wild macaques are much higher.
 Don’t interact with the monkeys, don’t feed them and don’t leave any litter behind.
 Enjoy these beautiful creatures from a respectful distance and feel grateful that despite all the construction going on in the city, we still have pockets of beautiful wilderness like these.

-Once you reach the top, there are actually two different summits.
-If you want to reach the true summit, which is on the ‘head’ of Lion Rock, you’ll need to climb a rocky path directly to your right.
-It’s a very short climb, but be sure to use your hands to help you balance on the way up.
-For those who want to reach the safer summit, follow the path to your left.
+The "Lion's Head" viewpoint is on the right of where the steps end.
+It’s a very short climb up some rocks, but you'll need to use your hands to help you balance on the way up.
+For those who prefer safer viewpoints, follow the path to your left.

 If city views aren’t your thing, then simply turn around and check out the New Territories behind you.
 It’s much greener there, though more buildings are cropping up daily to keep up with housing demand (which sucks).